A nonequilibrium distribution for stochastic thermodynamics

 The variable $\xi$ is an internal state parameter that quantifies the progress of the irreversible process within the system.
 The quantity $A$ is the thermodynamic affinity associated with this process.
 It defines a new state function, $A(T,\lambda , \xi)$.
 Out of equilibrium, all thermodynamic state functions become functions of the three independent variables $T$, $\lambda$, and $\xi$.
 Their infinitesimal variations remain exact differentials, but now include a third contribution absent in equilibrium.
+The physical meaning of the internal variable $\xi$, the affinity $A$, and the entropy production $d_{i}S$ is discussed in Appendix A for the model system illustrated in Fig.~1.
+Their microscopic counterparts have also been examined in the stochastic thermodynamics literature for this model system.
 The entropy production and uncompensated heat of Clausius are related through the following expression:

 With these definitions, it follows that at constant temperature, the product $TS$ is itself a thermodynamic state function.
 In contrast to Eq.~(\ref{eq:FirstLaw1}), the heat exchange can now be expressed as the infinitesimal variation of this state function, minus the uncompensated heat of Clausius: